How to start a

 Step 1: Gather Your Sisterhood

-Invite 4–8 like-minded creatives who love junk journaling, storytelling, or mixed media.
+Invite 6–8 like-minded creatives who love junk journaling, storytelling, or mixed media.
 Smaller groups keep mailing costs and turnaround times manageable.
-Choose people who are reliable and excited to participate — this project works best when everyone is committed to the journey.
-You can recruit through your Facebook group, art community, or journaling circles.
-Encourage members who share similar vibes — kind, reliable, and passionate about creativity and connection.
+Choose people who are reliable and excited to participate - this project works best when everyone is committed to the journey.

 2